ricsanfre/pi-cluster/docs/_docs/ingress-controller.md

 type: kubernetes.io/tls
 ```

 This manual step can be avoided using Cert-manager and annotating the Ingress resource: `cert-manager.io/cluster-issuer: <issuer_name>`.
-See further details in [SSL certification management documentation](/docs/certmanager/).
+See further details in [TLS certification management documentation](/docs/certmanager/).

 #### Redirecting HTTP traffic to HTTPS